ThartWayy/The-Corridors-Beta-V1/README.md

 	If Python Is Installed it will show the version Details otherwise It will open Microsoft Store.

-2) Install Visual Studio Code (VSC) because the emojis are funny and can't be played straight from the python terminal https://code.visualstudio.com/
+2) Install Visual Studio Code (VSC) because emojis are funny and can't be played straight from the python terminal https://code.visualstudio.com/

 3) Install python extension in VSC so that VSC can do python things.